alanryn/tako-developer-test/index.md

 {% endschema %}
 {% endraw %}
 ```
+- Now add the section to the `page.member.liquid` file.
+- In the theme customizer navigate to the member page.
+The `image upload` section will be available and it is possible to upload images to a grid.

 ### Instruction
 3. On any products or variants that are out of stock, show a “contact us” button that goes to the contact us page